absolutebasti/maps/README.md

 # MyMap — Visited Countries Tracker

 A professional, interactive web application for tracking and visualizing the countries you've visited around the world.
 Mark countries on an interactive world map, add personal notes and ratings, and export high-resolution maps for printing.
+Fully optimized for mobile and desktop with a beautiful, responsive design.

 ## Features

 ### 🗺️ Interactive World Map
 - **Click to select**: Click any country on the map to open its details panel
+- **Auto-zoom**: Map automatically zooms and centers on selected countries
 - **Visual feedback**: Visited countries are highlighted in pastel beige, with hover and selection states
 - **Zoom & pan**: Navigate the map with smooth zoom controls (+/- buttons)
+- **Touch-friendly**: Optimized for mobile with larger touch targets and gesture support
 - **Real-time updates**: Map colors update instantly as you mark countries
 - **Ocean details**: Beautiful light blue oceans with wave patterns and labeled ocean names

 ### 🌍 Country Management
 - **Searchable dropdown**: Type to search and quickly find any country from a comprehensive list
+- **Auto-zoom on search**: Selecting a country from search automatically zooms the map to it
 - **Country details**: Add notes, visit dates, and ratings (1-5 stars) for each country
+- **Mobile drawer**: Beautiful bottom sheet on mobile for easy country detail editing
 - **Visit statistics**: Track your progress with real-time stats showing visited count and percentage
 - **Bulk management**: View and manage multiple countries at once from the dedicated management page
 - **Smart tooltips**: Hover over countries to see name, visited status, notes, and rating